Question: What do these claims have in common?

 - It associates the positions with something your competition doesn’t have.

 Just claiming the high ground on something feels hollow.
 Your market will be suspect of your message.
 It leaves room for someone else to make the same claim.
-But when you indicate the exact reason that you are able to claim that high ground, suddenly your credibility quotient goes up.
+But when you indicate the exact reason you can claim that high ground, your credibility quotient suddenly goes up.
 You become more believable.
 Perhaps more importantly, when you indicate your source of advantage, you thwart your competition’s ability to claim the same position.

 It’s your turn.
 About six slides into your presentation, you hit them with it.
 “We have the fastest process times.”